hellomynameistj/indexer-docs/source/index.html.md

 search: true
 ---

-# Introduction
+# mbed Project Indexer

-Welcome to the ARM mbed Indexer API!
+Welcome to the ARM mbed Indexer API documentation!
 You can use this API to get data about mbed projects, create new projects in the indexer, or modify existing projects.

 A "project" is simply a resource which describes where to find source code for a program that is compatible with an ARM mbed enabled platform.
 The resource also